Controlled-access highway: Netherlands

 Dutch roads are used with a very high intensity in relation to the network length and traffic congestion is common, due to the country's high population density.
 Therefore, since 1979 large portions of the motorway network have been equipped with variable message signs and dynamic electronic displays, both of which are aspects of intelligent transportation systems.
 These signs can show a lower speed limit, as low as 50 km/h, to optimize the flow of heavy traffic, and a variety of other communications.
 Additionally there are peak, rushhour or plus lanes, which allow motorists to use the hard shoulder as an extra traffic lane in case of congestion.
 These extra lanes are observed by CCTV cameras from a traffic control center.

 Less common, but increasingly, separate roadways are created for local/regional traffic and long-distance traffic.
-This way the number of weaving motions across lanes is reduced, and the traffic capacity per lane of the road is optimised.
+This way the number of weaving motions across lanes is reduced, and the traffic capacity per lane of the road is optimized.
 A special feature of Dutch motorways is the use of Porous Asphalt Concrete, which allows water to drain efficiently, and even in heavy rain no water will splash up, in contrast to concrete or other road surfaces.
 The Netherlands is the only country that uses PAC this extensively, and the goal is to cover 100% of the motorways with PAC, in spite of the high costs of construction and maintenance.
-All in all the Netherlands has one of the more advanced motorway networks in the world.